-The Banking Ombudsman Scheme enables people/customers to file their complaints to resolve banking issues they face.
-The Banking Ombudsman Scheme was introduced in 2006 with the objective of enabling resolution of complaints relating to certain services rendered by banks and to facilitate the satisfaction or settlement of such complaints.
+The RBI Banking Ombudsman Scheme was created in 2006 to enable people/customers to file their complaints to resolve banking issues they face.
+The main objective of this scheme is to enable resolution of complaints relating to certain services rendered by banks and to facilitate the satisfaction or settlement of such complaints.

 The Banking Ombudsman is a person appointed by the Reserve Bank of India, who has quasi-judicial (tribunal board which has legal powers) authority.